 The STARS Team (Student Technology and Repair Services) provides technical consulting for Lehigh students.
 The team staffs a service area known as the STARS Desk where students can drop off their computers to receive technical support, troubleshooting, and consultation services.
-The team includes a full-time staff member/manager and twenty student Technology Consultants who are trained to assist with a variety technology-related problems.
+The team includes a full-time staff member/manager and twenty student technology consultants who are trained to assist with a variety of technology-related problems.
 Types of assistance provided include: Virus/malware removal, hardware troubleshooting and repair, data recovery, network connection issues, and fixing operating system problems.

-Library and Technology Services maintains a variety of facilities for printing, scanning, copying, and duplicating within the constraints of copyright and yearly paper consumption restrictions.
+Library and Technology Services maintains a variety of facilities for printing and scanning within the constraints of copyright and yearly paper consumption restrictions.
 In the Libraries are public scanners and microform printers.
 The Digital Media Studio assists with video and audio production.
 There are printers at most computing sites.

 Through seminars and policies on the use of print and electronic resources, students are also taught computer and information ethics and safe computing practices.